Common Core: Impact

 Kentucky's experience over the past three school years suggests it will be a slow and potentially frustrating road ahead for the other states that are using the Common Core.
 Test scores are still dismal, and state officials have expressed concern that the pace of improvement is not fast enough.
 Districts have also seen varying success in changing how teachers teach, something that was supposed to change under the new standards.

 The Common Core State Standards are considered to be more rigorous than the standards they replaced in Kentucky.
 Kentucky's old standards received a "D" in an analysis by the Thomas B. Fordham Institute.
 School officials in Kentucky believe it will take several more years to adjust to the new standards, which received an A− in math and a B+ in English from the Fordham Institute.

 A working paper found that Common Core had a small but significant negative effect in grade 4 reading and grade 8 mathematics based on National Assessment of Educational Progress scores.

 Implementation may be one of the major reasons why early results have been uneven.
 District administration and teachers have, in many cases, lacked the appropriate professional development, instructional materials, and Common Core-aligned assessments to support effective implementation of the new standards.
+As of 2023, 41 states continue to use the Common Core curriculum.